istobarton/watto/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## To Do
+TODO for MVP:
+* Infrastructure with Hello World Setup
+* Replace Hello World with API Call
+* Develop routing shifting
+* " with API endpoints
+* ngFor list-view spaceships
+* determine images for list-view (google images? alt source?)
+* determine images, information for detail-view

+Styling Notes:
+* List View
+** to grow with development....
+* Detail View
+** to grow with development....